 In order to begin practicum or internship, the student's site and supervisor must be approved by the Department of Counselor Education and Family Studies Practicum or Internship staff, under the direction of the Director of Clinical Training.
-Because students cannot register for the Practicum or Internship until the approval process has been completed, all documents must be submitted by the posted application deadline on the COUC 698: Practicum or COUC 699: Internship websites.
+Because students cannot register for the Practicum or Internship until the approval process has been completed, all documents must be submitted by the posted application deadline.
 Once the site and supervisor have been approved, the student will receive approval from the Practicum or Internship Department to register for the course.